Submodular Functions: Learnability, Structure, and Optimization: Introduction

 where $f$ is the output of the learning algorithm when given inputs $\set{\, (S_i,\targetf(S_i) ) \,}_{i=1,2,\ldots}$.
 The approximation factor $\alpha \geq 1$ allows for multiplicative error in the function values.
 Thus, whereas the PMAC model requires one to \emph{approximate} the value of a function on a set of large measure and with high confidence, the traditional PAC model requires one to predict the value \emph{exactly} on a set of large measure and with high confidence.
 The PAC model is the special case of our model with $\alpha=1$.

-An alternative approach for dealing with real-valued functions in learning theory is to consider the expected squared error of $f$, which is also called ``squared loss''.
+An alternative approach for dealing with real-valued functions in learning theory is to consider other loss functions such as the squared-loss or the L1-loss.
 However, this approach does not distinguish between the case of having low error on most of the distribution and high error on just a few points, versus moderately high error everywhere.
-In comparison, the PMAC model allows for more fine-grained control with separate parameters for the amount and extent of errors, and in addition it allows for consideration of multiplicative error which is often more natural in this context We discuss this further in \Section{related}.
+In comparison, the PMAC model allows for more fine-grained control with separate parameters for the amount and extent of errors, and in addition it allows for consideration of multiplicative error which is often more natural in this context.
+We discuss this further in \Section{related}.

 Within the PMAC model we prove several algorithmic and hardness results for learning submodular functions.
+Specifically:

-\paragraph{Algorithm for product distributions} Our first learning result concerns product distribution.
-This is a first natural step when studying learnability of various classes of functions, particularly when the class of functions has high complexity~\cite{KKMS,adam09,LMN,roccoproduct}.
+\paragraph{Algorithm for product distributions} Our first learning result concerns product distributions.
+This is a natural first step when studying learnability of various classes of functions, particularly when the class of functions has high complexity~\cite{KKMS,adam09,LMN,roccoproduct}.
 By making use of our new concentration result for monotone, submodular functions under product distributions, we show that if the underlying distribution is a product distribution, then sufficiently ``smooth'' (formally, $1$-Lipschitz) submodular functions can be PMAC-learned with a constant approximation factor $\alpha$ by a very simple algorithm.

-\paragraph{Inapproximability for general distributions} Although $1$-Lipschitz submodular functions can be PMAC-learned with constant approximation factor under product distributions, this result does not generalize to arbitrary distributions.
-By making use of our new matroid construction, we show that every algorithm for PMAC-learning monotone, submodular functions under arbitrary distributions must have approximation factor $\tOmega(n^{1/3})$, even if the functions are matroid rank functions.
+\paragraph{Inapproximability for general distributions} Although $1$-Lipschitz submodular functions can be PMAC-learned with a constant approximation factor under product distributions, this result does not generalize to arbitrary distributions.
+By making use of our new matroid construction, we show that every algorithm for PMAC-learning monotone, submodular functions under arbitrary distributions must have approximation factor $\tOmega(n^{1/3})$ even for constant $\epsilon$ and $\delta$, and even if the functions are matroid rank functions.
 Moreover, this lower bound holds even if the algorithm knows the underlying distribution and it can adaptively query the given function at points of its choice.